-- There should be improvement of the education system- arts education. - The implementation of system and structure to support the industry and business to provide artists with skills they need. - The development of the youth should be embedded in the education system. - There must be a clear and defined role of the government in the support of arts project. - Culture is a human right; government must fund and support such. - The implementation of a National Funds for the Arts.
+- There should be improvement of the education system- arts education. - The implementation of system and structure to support the industry and business to provide artists with skills they need. - The development of the youth should be embedded in the education system. - There must be a clear and defined role of the government in the support of arts project. - Culture is a human right; government must fund and support such. - The implementation of a friendly tax structure to encourage sponsorship or cultural projects. - The implementation of a National Funds for the Arts.
 The system should be fair. - State funding industry must have skills and competence in the assignment of funds. - Arts Managers/ curators must be able to recognise potential in an artists' proposal. - The involvement of stakeholders in the selection process is important. - The need for the implementation of system to fight corruption and nepotistic practices. - Professionals must identity the imbalance of funding.